lab-rasool/SeNMo/package_classes/README.md

 ## Step 3: Generate Embeddings

 Once the multi-omics features are prepared, use the SeNMo model to generate embeddings and survival hazard scores.
-For example, the output could include a CSV file containing 48-dimensional embedding vectors for each sample, with column headers corresponding to feature dimensions (e.g., `dim_1`, `dim_2`, ..., `dim_48`). `generate_embeddings.py` utilizes an ensemble of 10 SeNMo checkpoints to produce a 48-dimensional embedding vector.
+For example, the output is a pickle file containing 48-dimensional embedding vector for input sample, corresponding to feature dimensions (e.g., `dim_1`, `dim_2`, ..., `dim_48`), and associated hazard score in the dictionary format: `output['Features', 'hazard score']`.
+The python file `generate_embeddings.py` utilizes an ensemble of 10 SeNMo checkpoints to produce a 48-dimensional embedding vector.
+The pre-trained model checkpoints are available [here](https://huggingface.co/Lab-Rasool/SeNMo/tree/main), and separately in two parts [part-1](https://doi.org/10.5281/zenodo.14219799) and [part-2](https://doi.org/10.5281/zenodo.14286190).

 **Example command:**
 ```bash